top of page

 Prolapsed Vent in Laying Hens: Why Diet Matters More Than Most People Realize

-A prolapsed vent is one of the most alarming conditions a chicken keeper can face.
+A prolapsed vent in laying hens is one of the most alarming conditions a chicken keeper can face.
 It appears suddenly, looks dramatic, and often leads people to believe it was unavoidable or simply “bad luck.”
 In reality, a prolapsed vent is rarely random .
 In backyard flocks, it is most often the result of long-term nutritional imbalance , even when the foods being offered are considered “healthy.”
 Understanding why this happens is key to prevention.
-What Is a Prolapsed Vent?
-A prolapsed
+What Is a Prolapsed Ven

 How To Keep Your Chickens Immune System Strong